Egypt legend Mido fired by Saudi club Al Wehda for alleged clash with fan | Goal.com

 Mido's alleged reply on Twitter was highly controversial in Saudi Arabia, as he was sighted for using an "immoral" word.

-The former Tottenham Hotspur forward then explained that his Twitter account was hacked and that he didn't make the vulgar Tweet.
+The former Tottenham Hotspur forward then explained that his Twitter account was hacked and that he didn't type the vulgar Tweet.

 Mido eventually accepted partying ways with Al Wehda and thanked them for his experience at the club.